Seriously guys, I LOVE grain free granola!!!

 Keto Granola Variations

-It’s easy to get creative with this keto granola recipe, as there are so many nuts, freezer dried fruits and tasty add ins you can incorporate!
+It’s easy to get creative with this keto granola recipe, as there are so many nuts, freeze-dried fruits and tasty add ins you can incorporate!

 Feel free to use whatever nuts you’re craving to make this grain free granola.
 You can also swap the peanut flour for cocoa powder if you’d like a chocolaty version.